NunoDuarte/NunoDuarte.github.io/README.md

 - add conference deadline info to statis/data/conferences.json
 - previous conference info is in static/data/past_conferences.txt

-## Steps to load webpage locally (ideal for testing new template updates or add content):
+## Steps to load webpage locally
+ideal for testing new template updates or add content
 1. ```sudo gem install bundler``` or ```sudo gem install bundler -v 2.4.2``` (if newer version is not working)
 2. create Gemfile
 3. write to Gemfile: